I am not a mathematical person.

-She tried very, very hard not to acknowledge me.
-But It didn’t end up meaning that she didn’t know me.
+While I acknowledged her, she tried very, very hard not to acknowledge me.
+Unfortunately for her, it didn’t mean she didn’t know me.
 It meant she got less close to him.
-Even them (eventually it started to negatively impact her relationship with the children).
+Even them, as it eventually included her own children.

 The rule kept strong.
 I eventually recognized and worked with it.
 As I did, my relationship with him grew stronger.
 To the point of being my rock in this life.

 She kept up the opposite.

 When she married her then boyfriend, now husband, he, too, tried to live the 1+1=2 rule.
 In his mind, like hers, their marriage was about Them.
 The two of them.
 That’s what everyone told him.
 That’s what he had every reason to believe.
 He told the munchkins he was “there for their mother, not them.”
 Because in his mind, they were irrelevant to his relationship with her.
 While it was true that each relationship is unique and its own entity, however, the 1+1=X rule could not be avoided.

 As I mentioned, the 1+1=X rule doesn’t care if you consent to it or not.

 Nobody had ever explained to her how consent worked, let alone the 1+1=X rule.
 She thought opening up the relationship meant she and her husband got to pick out each other’s partners.
 Then they would keep them conveniently in little boxes.
 Which could be disposed of if they got too inconvenient.

 She learned this rule the hard way.
 I did, too.